 Plans to The National Jazz Museum in Harlem by other users

-16 days in New York City BY A USER FROM AUSTRALIA December, popular & hidden gems PREFERENCES: December ATTRACTION STYLE: Popular & hidden gems PACE: Medium 11 days in New York City BY A USER FROM UNITED STATES July, culture, outdoors, relaxing, beaches, historic sites, museums, hidden gems PREFERENCES: July, culture, outdoors, relaxing, beaches, historic sites, museums ATTRACTION STYLE: Hidden gems PACE: Medium 26 days in New York City BY A USER FROM AUSTRALIA May, culture, relaxing, romantic, museums, hidden gems PREFERENCES: May, culture, relaxing, romantic, museums ATTRACTION STYLE: Hidden gems PACE: Medium 13 days in New York City & Brooklyn BY A USER FROM ITALY April, culture, outdoors, relaxing, romantic, beaches, historic sites, museums, shopping, wildlife, popular sights PREFERENCES: April, culture, outdoors, relaxing, romantic, beaches, historic sites, museums, shopping, wildlife ATTRACTION STYLE: Popular sights PACE: Medium 58 days in New York City BY A USER FROM INDIA April, teens, culture, historic sites, museums, popular sights PREFERENCES: April, teens, culture, historic sites, museums ATTRACTION STYLE: Popular sights PACE: Medium 21 days in New York City BY A USER FROM AUSTRALIA February, beaches, popular sights PREFERENCES: February, beaches ATTRACTION STYLE: Popular sights PACE: Medium
+16 days in New York City BY A USER FROM AUSTRALIA December, popular & hidden gems PREFERENCES: December ATTRACTION STYLE: Popular & hidden gems PACE: Medium 60 days in Los Angeles & New York City BY A USER FROM AUSTRALIA December, popular sights PREFERENCES: December ATTRACTION STYLE: Popular sights PACE: Medium 7 days in New York City BY A USER FROM BRAZIL September, outdoors, shopping, popular & hidden gems PREFERENCES: September, outdoors, shopping ATTRACTION STYLE: Popular & hidden gems PACE: Medium 24 days in New York City & Manchester BY A USER FROM BELARUS September, popular sights PREFERENCES: September ATTRACTION STYLE: Popular sights PACE: Medium 60 days in United States BY A USER FROM UNITED KINGDOM May, popular sights PREFERENCES: May ATTRACTION STYLE: Popular sights PACE: Medium 15 days in New York City, Old Bridge & Washington DC BY A USER FROM PHILIPPINES December, popular sights PREFERENCES: December ATTRACTION STYLE: Popular sights PACE: Medium